petabyt/fudge/README.md

 # Fudge
 This is a cross-platform open-source alternative to Fujifilm's official camera app.

 <img src='fastlane/metadata/android/en-US/images/phoneScreenshots/1.png' width='250'><img src='fastlane/metadata/android/en-US/images/phoneScreenshots/2.png' width='250'><img src='fastlane/metadata/android/en-US/images/phoneScreenshots/4.png' width='250'>

 This app isn't finished yet, so don't set high expectations.
 Fuji's implementation of PTP/IP has many different quirks and bugs, so it's not easy to create a stable client that works for all cameras.

 ## Improvements over XApp / Camera Connect
-- Location and notification permissions are *not* required or requested
+- Location and notification permissions are *not* required or even requested
 - More responsive native UI
 - Slight performance improvements
 - USB-OTG connectivity support